 Let’s make it easy and get a good quality potting soil that drains quickly.
 You really don’t need fancy soil.

-Use a fertilizer for indoor house plants.
-Use one forth the recommended strength and add it to the water you water your plants with.
+Use fertilizer for indoor house plants.
+Use one-fourth the recommended strength and add it to the water you water your plants with.